TadiT7/treble_experimentations_wiki/Nokia-1.md

 Flashlight in quick settings doesn't work in Android 8.1 (Retest needed).
 But Android 9 works.

-Front camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM it's the same).
+Back camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM it's the same.
+Manual exposure option in settings doesn't do anything).
 Use Camera2 from Stock ROM might helps.

+HDR isn't working whatsoever.

 Front camera works fine.